boeschenstein/angular9-dotnetcore3-logging/README.md

 ### .NET Core is prepared for logging

-Unless the old .NET versions, .NET Core is prepared for logging.
+Unlike the old .NET versions, .NET Core is prepared for logging.
 It comes with some interfaces like ILogger\<T>.
 Here an example from `\WebApplication1\WebApplication1\Controllers\WeatherForecastController.cs`, where the logger gets [injected](https://github.com/boeschenstein/definition/tree/master#dependency-injection) in the constructor:

 ``` c#
 public WeatherForecastController(ILogger<WeatherForecastController> logger)